SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 # Developer Documentation

 This documentation presents tools developed to construct a web demonstrator of multiple transcription systems.
 The user must be able to see in real-time the transcriptions synchronized with the original video (it can also be an audio recording) and the differences between the transcriptions highlighted.
 The comparison is made between one transcription (the first given) chosen as a reference and the other that are called hypothesis.
 Therefore the first transcription is shown unmodified but the other have information added in their content which help the user to distinguish the words in each hypothesis that have to be inserted, substituted by an other word (which comes from the reference) or simply deleted so this hypothesis matches with the reference.
 The comparison is made with an adaptation of the DTW algorithm which calculates the best alignment between each hypothesis and the reference.
 A plugin is also available to show the distribution of the speaking time between the speakers (diarization viewer), with an interactive colored bar.
 The developer have to provide the transcription files and the video for the demonstration.
 Every time given is in second except the contrary is said.

 ## I) How to use the tools

 ### A) Installing the plugins

-The plugins are implemented in javascript using the AngularJs framework.
-They also use the Restangular service.
-Two files are provided to make them work: services.js and main.css.
+The plugins are implemented in javascript using the "AngularJs" framework.
+They also use the "Restangular" service.
+Two files are provided to make them work: "services.js" and "main.css".
-To use those plugins, the developer has to insert the services contained in services.js to his services and to insert (or adapt) the styles contained in main.css to his css styles.
+To use those plugins, the developer has to insert the services contained in "services.js" to his services and to insert (or adapt) the styles contained in "main.css" to his css styles.

 ### B) Elements required

 To work, the plugins need a transcription file, a segment file for the analyze of the transcription file  and a video (from which the transcription was made) to synchronize the transcription display in real-time with.
 The transcription file is a json file containing the information of the different transcriptions of the same video.
 The structures which have to be employed are described bellow:

 #### 1) Json file